 - Routine women's health care, which includes breast exams, screening mammograms (x-rays of the breast), Pap tests, and pelvic exams - Flu shots, COVID-19 vaccinations, and pneumonia vaccinations - Emergency services from network providers or from out-of-network providers - Urgently needed services are covered services that are not emergency services, provided when the network providers are temporarily unavailable or inaccessible or when the enrollee is out of the service area.
 For example, you need immediate care during the weekend.
-Services must be immediately needed and medically necessary. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
-(If possible, please call Providence Health Assurance Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away.)
+Services must be immediately needed and medically necessary.

-- Mental health and chemical dependency services.
-Please contact Providence Health Assurance Customer Service for details. - Routine vision exams and routine vision hardware.
-You can get your routine vision exam and hardware from any qualified provider that accepts Medicare.
-Please see the Medical Benefits Chart in Chapter 4 for details. - Routine hearing exam and hearing aids as long as you use a TruHearing provider.
+- Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside the plan's service area.
+If possible, please call Customer Service before you leave the service area so we can help arrange for you to have maintenance dialysis while you are away. - Mental health and substance abuse services.
+Please contact Customer Service for details. - Routine eye exams and routine vision hardware.
+You can get your routine eye exam and hardware from any qualified provider that accepts Medicare.
+Please see the Medical Benefits Chart in Chapter 4 for details. - Embedded routine preventive dental services.
+You may see any dentist for these services; however, your cost-sharing may be higher.
 Please see the Medical Benefits Chart in Chapter 4 for details.
+Also, see Chapter 4, Section 2.2 for information about optional supplemental dental coverage. - Routine hearing exam and hearing aids as long as you use an approved hearing provider.
+Please see the Medical Benefits Chart in Chapter 4 for details. - Contact your PCP for a specialist recommendation for your medical care needs.